-Annual Report - year ended 31 March 2020
+Annual Report - year ended 31 March 2021

-CHAIRMAN'S STATEMENT FOR THE YEAR ENDED 31 MARCH 2020
+CHAIRMAN'S STATEMENT FOR THE YEAR ENDED 31 MARCH 2021

 This statement has been prepared in accordance with the Occupational Pension Schemes (Scheme Administration) Regulations 1996, as amended by the Occupational Pension Schemes (Charges and Governance) Regulations 2015.
 It takes account of the guidance published by The Pensions Regulator and the statutory guidance issued by the DWP on the reporting of costs, charges and other information.
 It explains how the Plan is meeting the governance standards that apply to occupational pension schemes that provide defined contribution benefits.
+The AVC and DC Top Up Sections of the plan provide defined contribution benefits.